Meat floss: Health effects

 A study has demonstrated a positive correlation between increased processing temperatures of meat floss and increased formation of heterocyclic aromatic amines (HAAs) within the meat.
-Up to seven different HAAs were found when meat floss was processed at 150 C. HAAs are believed to promote the development of some cancers.
+Up to seven different HAAs were found when meat floss was processed at 150 C. HAAs are formed in meats that are cooked to the "well done" stage, and are believed to promote the development of some cancers.